Skip to main content Skip to search Skip to main navigation

 - Kaba pextra / pextra+

-All of these systems are based on Szabo’s design philosophy: radially acting pin rows, reversible key principle, complex profile barriers, high manufacturing precision, certifiable master-key system technology.
-Nova is therefore a direct predecessor of many modern high-security profiles.
+All these systems are based on Szabo’s design philosophy: Radially operating pin rows, the reversible-key principle, Complex profile barriers, High manufacturing precision, Certifiable master-key technology.
+Nova can therefore be regarded as a direct predecessor of many current high-security key profiles.

 Lockpicking